-We support the transition between classes and teachers by planned transition days, regular opportunities for children to speak to other members of staff in school through clubs, shared assemblies, and visits and when moving around the corridor.
+We support the transition between classes and teachers by planned transition days, regular opportunities for children to speak to other members of staff in school through clubs, shared assemblies.
+Children who are deemed vulnerable or anxious about transition, receive an enhanced transition package, including a photo book about their new class and a welcome postcard from their teacher in the holidays.